 Many times, supplements designed for a dog’s skin and coat health also provide support for other systems or work as an overall diet booster.
 Systems supported by dog supplements include the joint, muscle, and immune systems.
 Their eye health can also be boosted with vitamin A, as well as the immune system with vitamin C. Vitamin E is essential for skin health, as it helps lock in moisture from the environment.
 It can also be used topically as a humectant.
 If your dog has a dry paws, you can use topical vitamin E to moisturize.

 There are several different forms that supplements can come in.
 You could get a chewy version that resembles a dog treat, a tablet that you crush into food or have your dog swallow, a powder version that can be added to food or water, or even a liquid that can be put into food, water, or your dog’s mouth.
 The formula you choose depends on your dog’s preference.
 Some won’t like the ones that are scented or flavored, while others will turn their nose up at the texture of a powder.
 It may take experimentation to see what your dog will prefer.
 Most dogs like the chewy, flavored options because they are usually a meaty flavor, like bacon or chicken, and are soft like a treat.

-The Zesty Paws supplement takes first place in our list of best dog skin and coat supplements because it has the most beneficial ingredients that support skin, coat, and joint health.
+The Zesty Paws supplement takes first place in our list of best dog skin and coat supplements because it has the most beneficial ingredients like omega 3 that support skin, coat, and joint health.
 It is the most well-liked flavor and is easy to take.
 It also comes at a reasonable price.

 Pro-Sense comes in second because it has both great value and great quality, and third place goes to Missing Link for providing a high-quality powder formula that contains the best ingredients.
 You also receive a large amount of product for the price.